 Here, we will learn about the Selenium WebDriver architecture framework, its different components, and then its functioning.

 PS: Selenium WebDriver Architecture is also one of the most frequently asked Selenium webdriver interview questions.

 Selenium WebDriver Architecture

 The knowledge of Selenium WebDriver architecture is required for an in-depth understanding of Web-UI automation using Selenium WebDriver.
 In order to understand the architecture, we first need to know about the four components that comprise this framework.

 Selenium Client Library

 For each of the supported browsers in Selenium, we have a separate browser driver.
-These drivers take command from the selenium scripts and pass them to the respective browsers in order to automate the web application.
+These drivers take commands from the Selenium scripts and pass them to the respective browsers.

-In this way, these browser drivers allow communication between the Selenium script with the different browsers without revealing the internal logic of those browsers.
+In this way, these browser drivers allow communication between the Selenium script with the different browsers.
+Also, the communication happens without revealing the internal logic of those browsers.

 JSON Wire Protocol over HTTP

 In the WebDriver architecture, the JSON wire protocol is used for communication between the Selenium scripts and the Browser Drivers.